gracelang/language/languageSpec/spec.md

   2. `inherit` clauses include methods in the parent that originated in `graceObject`, while `use` clauses do not.

-The `superExpr` in an `inherit` or `use` clause must be a [Manifest Expression](#manifest-expressions) that creates a new object; usually this will be a request on a class or trait.
+The `parent` in an `inherit parent` and `use parent` clause must be a [Manifest Expression](#manifest-expressions) that returns a [Fresh Object](#fresh-objects); usually this will be a request on a class or trait.
-The `superExpr` cannot depend on `self`, implicitly or explicitly.
+The `parent` cannot depend on `self`, implicitly or explicitly, because `self` does not exist until after the reuse statement containing `parent` has been evaluated.
-The reason that the `superExpr` must be manifest is to ensure that it cannot be overriden, and thus that the names of the attributes obtained from the parent can be determined staticaly and locally.
-Note that the arguments to a [Manifest Expression](#manifest-expressions) need not themselves be manifest.

 If it is necessary for the current object to access an overridden attribute of a parent, the overridden